 Bark dust is commonly made from the bark and wood of cedar, fir, pine, spruce, and hemlock trees that have been ground into small particles to fine granules.
 (Source)

-You can spread the stuff yourself but, due to its fine profile, many companies use blowers to put bark dust where it's needed.
+You can spread the stuff yourself but you may want to grab a mask.
+Due to its fine profile, many companies use blowers to put bark dust where it's needed.

 Bark Dust Pros